Oslandia/workshop-3d/webclient/07_example5.md

 **Exercises**:
 * Setup a LOD hierarchy with the textured data close to the ground and the extruded colored data for less detailed views
+* Install ImageMagick and duplicate textures with a smaller size (divide the size by 2).
+Then setup a LOD hierarchy for these two texture sizes.